-- Official transcripts from all academic institutions attended. - Four letters of reference at least two must be academic, one may come from a pastor or other religious professional, and one may come from a supervisor or friend. - Written materials, including an autobiographical statement.
+- Official transcripts from all academic institutions attended. - Three letters of reference at least one must be academic, one may come from a pastor or other religious professional, and one may come from a supervisor or friend. - Written materials, including an autobiographical statement.

-TOEFL (Test of English as a Foreign Language) scores are required of applicants for whom English is not a first language.
-The exam must be completed no more than two years prior to application.
-The TOEFL may only be waived if the applicant has completed another degree, in English, in the US.
+Applicants for whom English is not a first language are required to submit language test scores.
+They may submit TOEFL (Test of English as a Foreign Language) scores that have been completed no more than two years prior to application, or they may take the Duolingo English Proficiency Test; the minimum test score for Duolingo is 120.
+The language test requirement may be waived if the applicant has completed another degree, in English, in the US.